BLOOD MONEY

 Schanke: Ooh, not according to the phone company.

 Nick: Sean.
 (Pulls out a piece of paper and puts it in front of Sean) Do you recognize any of these numbers?
-Sean: No.

 Schanke: Oh yeah, well, let me help you out.
 This one's a known drug dealer, and this one, and this one....
 Do you do drugs, Sean?